pratik-pritam-rout/House-Price-Prediction/README.md

 # 🏠 House Price Prediction

 This project predicts housing prices using machine learning algorithms.
-It utilizes the **Boston Housing Dataset** and applies **Linear Regression** to build a predictive model.
+It utilizes the **California Housing Dataset** and applies **Linear Regression** to build a predictive model.

 ---